networknt/light-doc/content/en/tutorial/portal/local-router/light-oauth2.md

 In the previous step, we have [started the consul][] server locally, now let's start the light-oauth2 services as they are part of the portal.
 We will start more services later on, but here we use the light-oauth2 services to demo the process.

-We cannot use the docker-compose-oauth2-mysql.yml in light-docker as the configuration there are not using consul registry.
-To use the consul registry and discovery, all services should be bound to the host network instead of docker network.
+We cannot use the docker-compose-oauth2-mysql.yml in light-docker as the configuration there is not using the consul registry.
+In order to use the consul registry and discovery, all services should be bound to the host network instead of the docker network.

 To use the consul registry, I have created another folder in the light-config-test repository.
 The docker-compose file and configuration files are copied from the light-docker.